vele616/monorepo/packages/jobboard/website/content/jobs/technical-product-manager-hometime-BFDno.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/hometime"
 companyWebsite: "https://hometime.bamboohr.com/jobs/"
-summary: "Interested in new opportunities and have 3+ years as a Product Manager in a technology company?
+summary: "Interested in new opportunities and have 3+ years of experience as a Product Manager in a technology company?
 Hometime has a job opening for a technical product manager."
 summaryBackup: "Hometime is looking for a technical product manager that has experience in: #ui/ux, #marketing, #management."
 featured: 20
 ---